Maria Yoon: Maria the Korean Bride

-She took the hanbok her mother had given her for her 30th birthday and decided to make a further art project out of it.
+Yoon took the hanbok her mother had given her for her 30th birthday and decided to make a further art project out of it.
 She started by marrying two people in Las Vegas on a friend's vacation trip.
 She married in Hawaii in a traditional wedding ceremony.
 In Detroit, she married an artist dressed as Death.
 When she experienced racism in Wisconsin, she married a shirt representing the company where she experienced the incident.
 Her final wedding was held in Times Square in New York City, officiated by Jimmy McMillan, of the Rent is Too Damn High party.
 Yoon selected her husband from a raffle.

 Yoon writes the all vows herself and never smiles out of cultural respect and to honor Korean wedding ceremony custom.
 She has expressed that Wyoming was her favorite experience in the U.S. for the change of scenery it offered and people's friendliness.
 Though awarded a number of grants and donations, the project was largely self-funded.